-Memorial Day is a time for us to honor our fallen heroes, and maybe the best way to do that is by making things better for our service members who survive and come home.
+Memorial Day is a time for us to honor our fallen heroes.
+Maybe the best way to do that is by making things better for service members who survive and come home.
 Hopefully we can continue to improve our care of both human and canine soldiers as we remember the dead.

 Which other military dogs deserve to be honored on Memorial Day?
 Are you thankful for these dogs who served?
 Let us know in the comments below!